madelinemelzer/nucleiDysmorphia/README.md

 ### Instructions:
 1. Open metric calculation Jupyter notebook, “metrics.ipynb”
 2. Execute the code cell that imports all necessary libraries.
 3. Execute every code cell that defines a function.
+Note that in the main() function cell, you can choose to comment out extraction of the genotype if it is unnecessary for your data.
 4. Modify input and output directories to reflect the location of your segmented, quality-controlled images and where the results will be located.
 5. Execute the code cell which calls the main() function and saves the output to dfResult, df_distance, and then to .csv files.
 6. Execute the last cell in the notebook which provides a histogram of the nuclear area.
 Take note of the upper and lower bounds, which you will use as area cutoffs when making the UMAP.